SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 * Researchers and expositions can be organized into research groups.

+* The portal feed that showcases the institution, publications and research groups within the portal.

 ### Internal versus external portal

 Content of a portal may be visible internally (only visible to members), externally (visible to all) or archived (hidden, only visible to admins).
 If desired, SAR allows institutions to create separate portals for either of these to keep them more separate.